-- 1. Make a list of all the different objects on the work sheet. - Under the object write down why the object may have been used. - 3.
+- 1. Make a list of all the different objects on the work sheet. - 2.
+Under the object write down why the object may have been used. - 3.
 Have a look at the artists list. - 4.
-Are they the same or have you different ideas? - See if you can make your own mini mandala out of the little bones. - General Section 4.3 Constraints of the section of the sect
+Are they the same or have you different ideas? - See if you can make your own mini mandala out of the little bones. - 6.
+Put the bones back in the box for the next person.